 The Best Cherry Blossom Viewing Spots in Okinawa

-If you’re fortunate enough to be in Okinawa between late January and early February you will be among the first people in Japan to experience the yearly cherry blossoms.
-Actually, Spring is a period when the archipelago becomes famous for more than its beaches as there many spots where you can enjoy cherry blossom festivals.
-Here we will reveal the most recommended spots and festivals you can attend.
+If you happen to be in Okinawa between late January and early February, you will be among the first people in Japan to witness the yearly cherry blossoms.
+Spring is a period when the archipelago becomes famous for more than its beaches, as there many places where you can enjoy cherry blossom festivals.
+Here we will reveal the most recommended places and festivals you can attend.

 Naha Chura Cherry Blossom Festival

-The Naha Chura Cherry Blossom festival is held in Manko Park which is a natural wetland area located in Naha City.
-Throughout the year Manko Park is known for its many bird species, mangroves and walking trails but in the first half of February the place becomes magically transformed as its 1,000 sakura trees go into full bloom.
+The Naha Chura Cherry Blossom festival is held in Manko Park, which is a natural wetland area located in Naha City.
+Throughout the year, Manko Park attracts many visitors for its beautiful bird species, mangroves, and walking trails, but in the first half of February, the place becomes magically transformed as its 1,000 sakura trees go into full bloom.

-A weekend festival is held on the first or sometimes second weekend of February.
-Regardless of whether or not you attend the festival, its still an incredible experience to walk along petal covered trails underneath sakura trees.
+There’s a weekend festival on the first or sometimes second weekend of February.
+Regardless of whether or not you attend the festival, it’s still an incredible experience to walk along petal covered trails underneath sakura trees.

 |Where?||Manko Park, 3-23-1 Kohagura, Naha, Okinawa 900-0024|

 In late January, the entire Mount Yaedake becomes vibrantly pink as more than 7,000 sakura trees go into full bloom.
 It is the very first Japanese cherry blossom festival of the year and is celebrated with several fun events: The Miss Sakura beauty pageant, a musical performance by the Motobu Junior High School brass band, traditional taiko drumming, various kids shows, a game of tug-of-war and lots of dancing.

 People can enjoy picnics in beautiful bright pink settings during the day while the evenings are ideal for taking romantic walks along the breathtaking sakura lined illuminated streets.